stasson/simple/README.md

-# vue-simple-boilerplate
+# vue-mdc-adapter-simple vue-cli boilerplate

-> The simplest possible Vue setup in a single HTML file
+> The simplest possible Vue MDC Adapter setup in a single HTML file

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init simple#1.0 my-project`

 ### Before You Start...